The 2023 National Memory Championship happened on Sunday November 19, simultaneously in Montreal and Vancouver. Thanks to everyone who participated!

 Here are some of the few pictures that were taken last Sunday:

-And here Braden Adams last year, preparing to memorize 70 decks of cards in a single day to raise funds for the British Columbia Alzheimer Society.
+And here’s Braden Adams back in 2021, when he was preparing to memorize 70 decks of cards in a single day to raise funds for the British Columbia Alzheimer Society.

-The CMSA National Memory Championship will be back next year in (probably) multiple Canadian cities with (probably) a much larger number of participants.
+The CMSA National Memory Championship will be back next year!
+We’re hoping to reach a much larger number of participants.
 Let us know if you’d like to help us or collaborate with us in any way to reach that goal!